 You can map multiple folder names, each to a different remote URL prefix, by clicking the Add another mapping link in the Auto-upload mapping settings.

-You can also use the auto-upload feature to apply any of Cloudinary’s image or video transformations on-the-fly to the delivered media asset.
+You can also use the auto-upload feature to apply any of Cloudinary's image or video transformations on the fly to the delivered media asset.
 Simply add the transformation parameters to the URL directly before the mapped folder name.

-For example, the following Cloudinary delivery URL retrieves an image from Wikimedia and stores it in Cloudinary’s demo account, then crops a thumbnail of the original image to a width of 200 pixels and a height of 200 pixels, centers the image on the detected face, makes it circular, applies a sharpen effect - and then delivers that modified image optimized and cached via CDN:
+For example, the following Cloudinary delivery URL retrieves an image from Wikimedia and stores it in Cloudinary's demo product environment, then crops a thumbnail of the original image to a width of 200 pixels and a height of 200 pixels, centers the image on the detected face, makes it circular, applies a sharpen effect - and then delivers that modified image optimized and cached via CDN:

 Auto-uploading from within your code can be easily accomplished using Cloudinary's SDKs for all popular development frameworks.
 The principle is exactly the same as with any URL/tag building of an uploaded asset, except in this case the public ID does not have to match an existing asset, but can match a mapped folder name of a remote existing asset that will be implicitly fetched on first access.
 For example, the following code snippet retrieves the same transformed image as shown above:

 Generally, when migrating to Cloudinary, customers upload all their media files via Cloudinary's upload API and then update their web or mobile app to upload new files to Cloudinary.